Red coat (military uniform): 16th century

-During the reign of Queen Elizabeth I, English infantry units in Ireland sometimes wore red clothing, which was noted by Irish commentators.
-As early as 1561, a battle between English and Irish forces was being referred by the Irish to as the "Battle of the Red Sagums" (Irish: Cath na gCasóga Dearga), on the accounts of the red sagums worn by the English troops.
-Irish nobleman and soldier Philip O'Sullivan Beare mentioned the battle in his 1621 history of the Tudor conquest of Ireland, written in Latin in Spain.
+During the Tudor conquest of Ireland, English troops in Ireland sometimes wore red clothing, which was noted by Irish commentators.
+As early as 1561, a battle between English and Irish forces was being referred to as the "Battle of the Red Cassocks" (Cath na gCasóga Dearga), on the accounts of the red clothing worn by the English troops.
+The Irish nobleman and soldier Philip O'Sullivan Beare mentioned the battle in his 1621 history of the Tudor conquest, written during his exile in Spain.
 He described it as "that famous victory which is called 'of the red sagums' [illam victoriam quae dicitur 'sagorum rubrorum'] because among others who fell in battle were four hundred soldiers lately brought from England and clad in the red livery of the viceroy."

-In the same work, Beare mentioned two other engagements between Irish and English forces in which the latter wore red clothing.
+In the same work, Beare mentioned two other engagements between English and Irish forces in which the former wore red clothing.
 The first was an engagement in 1581 during the Second Desmond Rebellion in which according to Beare "a company of English soldiers, distinguished by their dress and arms, who were called "red sagums" [Vestibus et armis insignis erat cohors Anglorum quae "Sagorum rubrorem" nominabantur], and being sent to war [in Ireland] by the Queen were overwhelmed near Lismore by John Fitzedmund Fitzgerald, the seneschal."
-The second was a 1599 victory by forces under William Burke, Lord of Bealatury over "English recruits clad in red sagums" (qui erant tyrones Angli sagis rubris induti).
+The second was a 1599 victory by forces under William Burke, Lord of Bealatury over "English recruits clad in red sagums" (qui erant tyrones Angli sagis rubris induti) during the Nine Years' War.

-English sources confirm that royal troops in Ireland wore red uniforms.
-In 1584, the Lord President of the Council informed the Sheriffs and Justices of Lancashire who were charged with raising 200 foot soldiers for service in Ireland that they should be furnished with "a cassocke of some motley, sad grene coller, or russett".
-Seemingly, russet was chosen.
-Again, in the summer of 1595, the Lord Deputy William Russell, writing to William Cecil, 1st Baron Burghley about the relief of Enniskillen, mentioned that Irish rebel Hugh O'Neill, Earl of Tyrone had "300 shot in red coats like English soldiers" – the inference being that English soldiers in Ireland were distinguished by their red uniforms.
+English sources confirm that some of their troops in Ireland wore red uniforms.
+In 1584, the Lord President of the Council informed the sheriffs and justices of the peace of Lancashire who were charged with raising 200 infantryman for service in Ireland that they should be furnished with "a cassocke of some motley, sad grene coller, or russett".
+In summer 1595, the Lord Deputy of Ireland William Russell, writing to William Cecil, 1st Baron Burghley about the siege of Enniskillen, mentioned that the Irish rebel leader Hugh O'Neill, Earl of Tyrone had "300 shot in red coats like English soldiers".

-During the Anglo-Spanish War, English pike men and arquebusiers fighting with their Dutch ally were also clad in red cassocks.
-This was noted during the Siege of Ostend, where 1,600 Englishman under the command of Sir Francis Vere arrived as reinforcements there in July 1601.
-The 16th-century military historian Julius Ferretus stated that the reason behind the red uniform of the English soldiers was to conceal blood stains but this claim is questionable because blood does in fact show on red clothing as a black stain.
+During the Anglo-Spanish War and Eighty Years' War, English pikemen and musketeers fighting in the Low Countries alongside the Dutch also wore red clothing.
+During the siege of Ostend, 1,600 English troops under the command of Sir Francis Vere, many of them wearing red clothing, arrived to the city as reinforcements in July 1601.
+The 16th-century military historian Julius Ferretus stated that English troops wore red uniforms to conceal blood stains, but this claim has been described as questionable by the historian Clifford Elliott Walton because blood does in fact show on red clothing as a black stain.